Skip to main content

 Claude, Cursor, and VS Code run the one-click flow.
 Any other MCP client takes the same URL as a manual connector.
 To work on a different brand, connect again and pick it.
 Headless or CI setup with no sign-in screen?
 A brand-scoped API key still works as a bearer header.
 Once connected, ask your agent to call get_brew_capabilities first.
 It returns the tool catalog, scopes, credit costs, and the built-in workflows, so the agent knows what it can do before it acts.

-Launch an Email Campaign
+Launch an Email Send

 The full create, send, analyze loop runs in one conversation.
 Ask your assistant to “write a launch email, match our brand, schedule it Tuesday 9am to trials,” and it chains: